 - Read as much as you can and enhance your vocabulary

 - Play challenging games that demand brainwork

-Neuroplasticity or brain plasticity is an exceptional phenomenon where your brain organizes neural connections for enhanced working.
+Neuroplasticity is an exceptional phenomenon where your brain organizes neural connections for enhanced working.
 It happens as a result of two situations; either you are learning something new or your brain has encountered an injury or trauma.
-In both the cases, the brain works to wire and re-wire its neural pathways by potential synaptic connections.
+In both cases, the brain works to wire and re-wire its neural pathways by potential synaptic connections.

 This ability of the brain to form new connections is necessary for its healthy growth and development.

 As it enhances the cognitive abilities of an individual and eases mental and emotional unrest.
 Most importantly, it offers greater healing effects against injuries like stroke and various mental disorders.